Traincraft/Traincraft/New license draft.md

 2.2. we only supply the Software and Documents for domestic and private use.
 You agree not to use the Software and Documents for any commercial or re-sale purposes, and we have no liability to you for any loss of profit, loss of business, business interruption, or loss of business opportunity.<br/>
 2.3.
 You acknowledge that the Software may not be free of bugs or errors, and agree that the existence of any errors shall not constitute a breach of this Licence.<br/>
 2.4.
 We do not offer any warranty or guarantee in respect of the operation of your Accounts and we shall have no liability to you resulting from the operation of your accounts and the effect that has on the Software.<br/>
-&nbsp;&nbsp;&nbsp;&nbsp;2.4.1. the term "accounts" is intended to refer to, but is not limited to, Mojang/Minecraft, and Github.<br/>
+&nbsp;&nbsp;&nbsp;&nbsp;2.4.1.
+The term "accounts" is intended to refer to, but is not limited to, Mojang/Minecraft, and GitHub.<br/>
 2.5.
 We shall have no liability under or in connection with this Licence whether in contract, tort (including negligence), breach of statutory duty or otherwise.
 This does not apply to the types of loss set out in condition 2.6.<br/>
 2.6.
 Nothing in this Licence shall limit or exclude our liability for:<br/>
 &nbsp;&nbsp;&nbsp;&nbsp;2.6.1.
 Fraud or fraudulent misrepresentation.<br/>